penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation.md

 ## allowFreeDays

 Indicates whether the check of the minimums is omitted in case of days without allocation.
-Prohibited days never are not checked.
+Prohibited days never are checked.

 `allowFreeDays`